 SUSAN AMES, PhD, MSc, BSc

 Susan Ames is an active member of the Kelowna community.
-She has been a member of the Kelowna South Central Association of Neighbourhoods (KSAN) for several years and has been President from 2020 to 2022.
-In this regard, she has shown herself to be a team leader at the same time bringing innovation and energy to those who work with her.
+She has been a member of the Kelowna South Central Association of Neighbourhoods (KSAN) for several years and was President for 3 years stepping down in June 2024.
 She knows city hall well having attended and presented at numerous council meetings and public hearings where she has made written and oral presentations.
-She has reviewed the 2040 OCP, the various zoning regulations, the proposed water sewage plant on agricultural land on Burnes Road, and various other projects that have come before council.
-Susan has watched the development of the city change rapidly.
+She has reviewed the 2040 OCP, the various zoning regulations, a bus maintenace facility on agricultural land and various other projects that have come before council.
+Susan has watched the development of the city change rapidly but not in a sustainable way.

 Susan also has a strong scientific and environmental background.
 She has a PhD in Resource Management and Environmental Studies (UBC) with a specialty in Climate Change, a MSc in Soil Science (UBC), and a BSc in Biology (Dalhousie University).
 Prior to moving to Kelowna, Susan worked for the mining industry developing long term mine closure and land reclamation/revegetation plans.
 She has carried out this work in various parts of Canada and internationally from the tropics to the arctic.